Receiving a lump sum of money can be both exhilarating and scary all at the same time.

 Not to worry there are some steps you can take to ensure that you make smart money moves with any lump sum of money.

-Then take only what you need to pay off your delinquent debts, and save the rest for later.
-This is especially important as the extra emotions from being behind in your bills paired with the emotions from receiving a lump sum can make for big money mistakes.
+Then take only what you need to pay off your past due debts, and save the rest for later.
+It is especially important to take time if you do have financial problems.
+The extra emotions from financial trouble paired with the emotions from receiving a lump sum can make for mistakes.

 Create a List or Budget

-If the money is needed for living expenses, take the amount you need each month and estimate how long you will need that.
-For example if you need the money until the kids are on their own in five years, and need $2,000 a month, then you will need a total of $120,000.
+Take the amount you need each month and estimate how long you will need that.
+For example if you need the money until the kids are on their own in five years, and need $2,000 a month.
+Then you will need a total of $120,000.

 - Quick Profits – if someone is telling you they can make money quickly for you – run!

-- Guaranteed returns – it is really difficult to guarantee returns, especially high ones.
+- Guaranteed returns – it is difficult to guarantee returns, especially high ones.
 Most investments don’t come with a guarantee, and the ones that do such as insurance products come with a trade off.
 That trade off is usually lower than market returns.

 - High pressure – anyone who wants what is best for you will allow you the time and space to make the right decisions for you.
 You do not need to act quickly or miss out on the deal of a lifetime.